bmokase3093/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Convert decimal to hexadecimal
-Encode and decode text using the rot13 encryption Print every other line from the input, starting with the first line
+Encode and decode text using the rot13 encryption Print every other line from the input, starting with the first line Add two numbers stored in environmental variables and print results